LupaDevStudio/olympe_medals_quest/prompts.md

 ### Test 2
 portrait of an intelligent prosecutor woman with a black suit, determinate, serious, amused, straight look, light blue grey hairs, dark brown eyes, pale skin, highly detailed, realistic anime style, no background

+## President and journalist

+portrait of an affair man with dark brown hair with a black suit and a blue tie, realistic, render, highly detailed, 4K

+portrait of a woman journalist with blond hair, slight smile, realistic anime style, natural lighting, pretty face, elegant very detailed, 4K, no background

 ## Backgrounds

 ### Olympe's office